 The Keutenberg is a col with a length of 486 meter.
-It is located in Schin op Geul, Limburg, The Netherlands.
+This is a category 4 col. It is located in Schin op Geul, Limburg, Netherlands.
 The average grade of this col is 11.7% with a maximum of 18%.
 The Keutenberg ascents from 78 meter at the start, to 136 meter at the top, with a total of 58 ascending meters.

 |Elevation gain||58 m|